Statistical inference for a mixture of Markov jump processes: Simulation Study

 We independently obtained $N=200$ sets of $K=800,1200$ and $2000$ sample paths with each sample path generated in the way described in Section \ref {subsec:MCSim}.
 We chose $\phi ^{0}=(1/2,1/2,1/2)$ to be the initial value of $(\phi _{1,1},\phi _{2,1},\phi _{3,1}),$ and chose the initial values of $ Q_{1}$ and $Q_{2}$ as described in Section 3.1.
 The EM algorithm was run until convergence criterion $||\theta ^{p+1}-\theta ^{p}||<10^{-4}$ was achieved and was repeated $200$ times for each $K$ sample paths.

 The simulation results were evaluated using Bias and the Root Mean Squared Error (RMSE) and are reported in Table \ref{table:biasmse}.
 We observe that as the sample size $K$ increases both Bias and RMSE decrease confirming consistency of the EM estimates.
-We see from Table \ref{table:eststdev} that the standard errors obtained from the simulation are close to the theoretical standard errors.
-We next confirmed that for $K=2000$ and $N=200$ , the distribution of $\widehat{\theta }_{K}$ is approximately normal using the Kolmogorov-Smirnov (KS) test as follows.
+We see from Table \ref{table:eststdev} that the standard errors obtained from the simulation are close to the theoretical standard errors i.e., the ones obtained from the inverse of Fisher information.
+We next confirmed that for $K=2000$ and $N=200$, the distribution of $\widehat{\theta }_{K}$ is approximately normal using the Kolmogorov-Smirnov (KS) test as follows.
 For each element of $\theta ,$ the simulation yields a random sample of $200$ biases, with each bias obtained from a set of sample paths of size $2000$.
 We then standardized the biases by dividing them by their standard error.
 The fit of the standardized biases to the standard normal cfd was assessed using KS test.
 The p-value of the KS\ test, reported for each element in Table \ref{table:eststdev}, confirms the large sample normality of its estimator.